psathyrella/partis/manual.md

 Same as `run-viterbi`, except with the forward algorithm, i.e. it sums over all possible rearrangement events to get the total log probability of the sequence.
 Probably mostly useful for testing.

-### Germline Sets

-The default set of germline genes is in `data/imgt`.
-This was downloaded at some point from the imgt web site, and contains genes they label as F and ORF.
-Maybe also with square brackets around the F.
-It was then modified by removing several genes that had the same sequence as other genes (wtf...).
-As has been described in a number of papers by other folks, it is sensible to view the imgt set as a starting point.
-The thing to do next is identify any new alleles in the data set at hand -- for this see [allele finding](https://github.com/psathyrella/partis/blob/master/manual.md#finding-new-alleles) above.
-The next step is to reduce the germline set for each data set such that we only consider alleles which are actually present in each individual's germline.
-This is still under development.

 ### Parallelization